santiago-vl/pycron-cli/README.md

 ## Persistence

 Tasks are **saved on disk** and will continue to run after your Mac reboots or shuts down.
 When you restart your machine and log in, all scheduled tasks will automatically resume.

+> Note: persistence and “resume” behavior depends on how the job is registered (user vs system context).

 ## Requirements